Hominy Indians

 The Hominy Indians were a professional American football team founded and financed by Otto and Ira Hamilton in Hominy, Oklahoma during the 1920s and 1930s.
 Native American players represented twenty-two different tribes.
 They played regionally and traveled across the country.
 In 1925, they were named State Champions.
 Their last season was 1936.

-A docu-drama titled "Playground of The Native Son" went into production in the winter of 2012 in Oklahoma and was released in 2013.
+A docu-drama about the team titled Playground of The Native Son went into production in the winter of 2012 in Oklahoma and was released in 2013.
 Celia Xavier, owner of Fully Funded Films, was executive producer and co-directed with Michael P Nash.
 Adam Beach starred in and narrated the film.
 A subsequent feature film is in pre-production currently based on the Hominy Indians Football team.

-History
+Founding

 In the early 1870s, one band of the Osage Tribe led by Blackdog were relocated by the U.S. Government from a reserve in northern Kansas to what is now Hominy, Oklahoma.
 This band of Osages became one of the five settlements of the Osage Nation.
 Hominy was located near a creek and was inhabited by extremely large natives, the majority of them taller than six foot and over 200 pounds.
 The Hominy Indians were established in 1923 playing teams formed by American Legions of neighboring cities in Kansas and Oklahoma.
 They proved successful quickly but were always short on finances.
 In 1925, they were bankrolled by Dick Rusk, Harry Bigeagle, Allison Webb, and Ed LaBelle providing them with uniforms and travel expenses.
-They were a professional all-Indian American football team whose greatest accomplishment was defeating the National Football League champions, the New York Giants, in 1927.

-The Team
+The team

 Ira Hamilton was the leader of the football team, which was founded by a group of Osage men.
 According to “Hominy Indians,” the team was “all-Indian”, but was composed of teammates from many different tribes.
 They accomplished a 28-game winning streak during their time of play, which was ended by the Great Depression in 1932.

-According to “Osage News,” The team was made of people from 14 different tribes but was mainly made up of players from the Haskell Institute, a famous Indian school.
+According to Osage News, the team was made of people from 14 different tribes but was mainly made up of players from the Haskell Institute, a famous Indian school.
 The Majority of the players were from the Osage tribe, because the base of the team was in Hominy, Oklahoma.